oroinc/orocommerce/src/Oro/Bundle/UPSBundle/Resources/doc/time_in_transit.md

     $pickupDate
 );
 ```
-In result you can get status of the interchange, estimated arrivals and other information.
-More details you can see in [TimeInTransitResultInterface](../../TimeInTransit/Result/TimeInTransitResultInterface.php).
+As a result, you get a status of the estimated arrivals and other information.
+For more details, refer to [TimeInTransitResultInterface](../../TimeInTransit/Result/TimeInTransitResultInterface.php).